Last Updated on 2023-02-21 by Tom

-No – it is not a mistake.
-No one screwed up either.
-And No, it is not a hacking issue either.
+No, it is not a mistake.
+No one screwed up, either.
+And no, it is not a hacking issue either.

-And yes, after some serious thinking, we have made the move to “permanently closed on Google”
+And yes, after some serious thinking, we have made the move to “permanently closed on Google.”

-Google’s standard is putting you on what looks like the modern version of “Prosecutes bed”.
-(To those who are unfamiliar with this term, here is a good book that could help).
-Simply put, the only way you can stop the review is to claim your business is permanently closed”.
+So we went to Google and asked how we could turn off the review function.
+It should have been a simple matter of a keystroke.
+But it was not that simple.
+Instead, Google’s standard is putting you on what looks like the modern version of “Procrustes bed.”
+(To those who are unfamiliar with this term, check out a good book with the same title by a renowned author Nassim Nicholas Taleb) Simply put, the only way you can stop the review is to claim your business is permanently closed.

 In the end, we learned there is no other way to make this work.
 So what should we do?

-So that is why we simply told Google – All the best – and “permanently closed” our business, on Google to turn off the noise.
+So that is why we simply told Google, “All the best,” and “permanently closed” our business on Google to turn off the noise.

-Now we can really save some time to build something that we can be proud of – regardless what Google says.
+Now we can really save some time to build something that we can be proud of – regardless of what Google says.

 === Latest Update: Dated February 21, 2023 ===